-The static_placeholder template tag can be used anywhere in any template and is not bound to any page or model.
-It needs a name and it will create a placeholder that you can fill with plugins afterwards.
-The static_placeholder tag is normally used to display the same content on multiple locations or inside of apphooks or other third party apps.
-Static_placeholder need to be published to show up on live pages.
+The {% static_placeholder %} template tag can be used anywhere in a template element after the {% cms_toolbar %} tag.
+A static placeholder instance is not bound to any particular page or model - in other words, everywhere it appears, a static placeholder will hold exactly the same content.

+The {% static_placeholder %} tag is normally used to display the same content on multiple locations or inside of apphooks or other third party apps.

+Otherwise, a static placeholder behaves like a "normal" placeholder, to which plugins can be added.

+A static placeholder needs to be published to show up on live pages, and requires a name.